tkelman/ChainMap.jl/README.md

     ---------------------------------------------------------
     @chain          Chain functions
     @lambda         Chain functions, then turn into a lambda
-    @chain          Chain functions, then map over an object chain           Standard evaluation version of @chain
+    @chain_map          Chain functions, then map over an object chain           Standard evaluation version of @chain
     lambda          Standard evaluation version of @lambda
     chain_map       Standard evaluation version of @chain_map